mohsr/print-adventure/README.md

 ## A. Overview

 A randomly-generated text-based RPG with save files!
 Also, written in Python.
-I'm doing this project because it's fun!
-And also because I want to get more experience using Python (which is why I'm not writing it in C++, my language of choice).
+I'm doing this project because it seems like fun, and I love RPGs!
+I've also wanted to write a text-based game for a while now.
+I chose Python over C++ so that I could gain more experience using Python.

 ## B. Acknowledgments